HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/flues.md

 # Rarity

-The Flues is currently the second rarest shotgun in the game.
+The Flues is currently the second-rarest shotgun in the game.
 It is about 5 times as rare as the [M3K](/weapons/guns/m3k) and the same level rarity as the [ARX-160](/weapons/guns/arx160) in normal mode.

 # Trivia